hankcs/HanLP/README.md

 }
 ```

-The output is json `dict`, which most people are familiar with.
+The output is a json `dict`, which most people are familiar with.

-- Feel free to add more pre/pos-processing to the pipeline, including cleaning, custom dictionary etc.
+- Feel free to add more pre/post-processing to the pipeline, including cleaning, custom dictionary etc.
 - Use `pipeline.save('zh.json')` to save your pipeline and deploy it to your production server.

 ## Train Your Own Models

-To write DL models is not hard, the real hard thing is to write a model which can reproduce the score on papers.
+To write DL models is not hard, the real hard thing is to write a model able to reproduce the score in papers.
 The snippet below shows how to train a 97% F1 cws model on MSR corpus.

 ```python
 tokenizer = NgramConvTokenizer()